Australian Salt Water Crocodile, aka Estuarine, very, very dangerous. Photo by fvanrenterghem.

 How cheerfully he seems to grin, how neatly spreads his claws, and welcomes little fishes in, with gently smiling jaws!

-There are twelve species in the crocodile family of which the Estuarine, Nile and North American crocodiles are the most dangerous due to their large size and insatiable appetites.
+There are twelve species in the crocodile family of which the Estuarine/Saltwater, Nile and North American crocodiles are the most dangerous due to their great size and bold approach to snatching a large meal on land or in water be it wildebeeste, lion, shark or human.

 Australia: Saltwater vs. Freshwater crocodiles